This post is also available in: Dansk

 Copenhagen’s lead within these fields is solidly based on the traditions founded by 20th-century architects, who have earned Copenhagen an exceptional, worldwide reputation.

-Take a look through the eyes of an architect at the transformation from withering industries to hip neighbourhoods, cultural areas and fancy commercial districts.
+Take a look through the eyes of a local architect on the mind-boggling revitalisation that is still taking place.
+In recent 20 years industrial wastelands were (and are) transformed into hip neighbourhoods, cultural areas and fancy commercial districts.

 Starting from the central city the route will take you to places such as:

 - Kalvebod harbour area

 - Public spaces at Islands Brygge

 - Urban green

 - The Opera

 * There is a minor risk, that Copenhill is not accessible due to unannounced maintenance.